googleapis/mcp-toolbox-sdk-python/README.md

 ### Binding Parameter Values

 Pre-set specific parameter values for a tool *before* it's invoked or passed to an LLM.
-Bound values are fixed and won't be requested from the LLM.
+Bound parameter values are fixed and won't be requested from the LLM.

 #### Why Bind Parameters?